kiryor/nnPUlearning/README.md

 This is a reproducing code for PU learning [1] and NNPU learning [2].

 * ```pu_loss.py``` has a chainer implementation of the risk estimator for PU learning and NNPU learning.
-* ```train_mnist.py``` is an example code of PU learning and NNPU learning.
+* ```train.py``` is an example code of PU learning and NNPU learning.
-The dataset is MNIST [3] preprocessed in such a way that even digits form the P class and odd digits form the N class.
+Dataset are MNIST [3] preprocessed in such a way that even digits form the P class and odd digits form the N class and CIFAR10 [4] preprocessed in such a way that artifacts form the P class and living things form the N class.
-The default setting is 100 P data and 59900 U data, and the class prior is the ratio of P class data in U data.
+The default setting is 100 P data and 59900 U data of MNIST, and the class prior is the ratio of P class data in U data.

 ## Requirements
 * Python 3